 Santeria is a prominent religion found in Cuba, Puerto Rico and the Dominican Republic.
 According to the Encyclopedia Britannica, African slaves brought from the Yorùbán region to Cuba also brought their religious practices much the same way slaves brought Voodoo to Haiti.
 And, like Voodoo, the Yorùbán religious beliefs evolved through the blending of Roman Catholicism into modern day Santeria.

 Santeria also took religious aspects from various practices in West Africa and the Caribbean as well as a few Native American spiritual ideals.
-The blending of these practices created a very unique, oral tradition-based religion.
+The blending of these practices created a unique, oral tradition-based religion.

 The Santeria belief system includes: